 There’s a balance between staying informed and getting obsessed.
 It’s important to understand the risks and precautions that you need to take, and you can take a look at the entire coronavirus data pack here – it is fascinating.
 Remember, though, that much of this data is from last week and from China, so it’s not exactly the same situation as in South Africa.

 If you find yourself reading the news more than usual, and notice that you’re feeling more stressed and anxious than usual, try to dial back on the news.
 You can stay informed by checking on the situation once a day: you don’t need minute-by-minute updates.
-The most important thing to consider is your health and the health of those around you – and that includes mental health!
-Here’s a helpful video about diabetes and mental health from a South African psychologist living with Type 1 diabetes.

 How to deal with diabetes and coronavirus